Yamini Reddy: Natya Tarangini

-Established in 1976 by Padmabhushan awardees Raja and Radha Reddy, Natya Tarangini was started to popularize the Kuchipudi style of classical dance in Northern India.
+Established in 1976 by Padma Bhushan awardees Raja and Radha Reddy, Natya Tarangini was started to popularize the Kuchipudi style of classical dance in Northern India.
 It has since evolved into a unique arts institute encompassing all activities involved in the formation of Arts.

 In order to further propagate its aim and re-root itself, Raja Radha and Kaushalya Reddy started the Natya Tarangini Hyderabad branch, which is being run by Yamini Reddy's older daughter.
 Since its establishment in Hyderabad, the school has grown tremendously and annually trains over a hundred students at its Hyderabad branch.
 Apart from regular classes, Natya Tarangini also actively conducts workshops and sessions by well-known artists from the field of dance and music to enhance its students' learning.